SAT Prep

 Question: Why should a college-bound homeschooler take the SAT?

 Answer: SAT scores increase opportunities for merit-based scholarships, support transcript grades, and enhance college applications.
-Some colleges, such as CSM, use SAT scores to meet entry-level math course prerequisites.
+Additionally, CSM will use SAT scores to meet entry-level math course prerequisites.

-This course will teach how to confidently and accurately complete the new Digital SAT.
-Help your teen boost their SAT scores through knowledge of the testing layout and familiarity with the question types while using time-saving strategies, including when and when not to use a calculator.
-This class also targets key Verbal and Math concepts.
+This course will teach how to confidently and accurately complete the Digital SAT and help boost scores through knowledge of the testing layout and familiarity with the question types while using time-saving general strategies.
+This class will target key Verbal and Math concepts, strategies for specific question types, Desmos calculator skills, other Bluebook app tools, and vocabulary practice.
 Review activities and games will be included weekly.

 When should students take this course?

-• To ensure readiness to tackle the SAT’s Math content, it is recommended that students have completed both A) Algebra 1 AND B) either Algebra 2 or Geometry.
+• To ensure readiness to tackle the SAT’s Math content, it is recommended that students have completed both Algebra 1 AND either Algebra 2 or Geometry.

 • 12th-graders: Use this course to achieve a strong or improved SAT score in the spring of the senior year.
-This course is for seniors who want to raise their junior year SAT scores or those who took Algebra 1 in the 10th grade.
+This course will help seniors raise junior-year SAT scores or be ideal for a senior that has yet to take the SAT.

-• 11th-graders: This course prepares juniors following a typical or advanced math progression for the 2026 spring semester SAT testing dates.
+• 11th-graders: This course is ideal for juniors following a typical or advanced math progression to take a junior-year spring-semester SAT test.

-• Advanced 10th-graders: This course begins to prepare 10th-grade students with advanced math or logic aptitude to compete for National Merit Scholarships in the fall of 2026, their 11th-grade year.
+• Advanced 10th-graders: This course begins to prepare 10th-grade students with advanced math or logic aptitude to compete for National Merit Scholarships in the fall of 2027, their 11th-grade year.
 See https://www.nationalmerit.org for the scholarship’s details.
+The scholarship is highly competitive and requires determination and commitment to consistent practice.
+This class is not recommended for most 10th graders.

 • Thinking about the ACT?
 The overall testing strategies and tips for many math and verbal question types are beneficial for any standardized test.